 Intrigued?
 So were we.
 We spoke with celebrity aesthetician Joshua Ross of SkinLab to learn more about the magical benefits of nutmeg for skin.
-Below, how to incorporate this spice into your skincare routine, whether you prefer to DIY or get your products from Sephora.
+Here is how to incorporate this spice into your skincare routine, whether you prefer to DIY or get your products from Sephora.

 To Even Out Your Skin Tone

 To Help With Acne

 If you struggle with acne, nutmeg could be the ingredient your skincare routine is missing.
 "The second major benefit of nutmeg is that it's super anti-inflammatory and antibacterial, making it a great natural ingredient for treating acne," Ross says.
 "Just be sure to only use a tiny amount or it can make skin red."